-It translates as Fat Cake and is pronounced Fet Cook.
-It is a bit like sheep, in that it is both singular and plural.
+Vetkoek is an Afrikaans word, and translates into English as Fat Cake, pronounced 'Fet Cook'.
+It is a bit like sheep, in that the word can be used as both singular and plural.

 Nowadays vetkoek is a popular South African dish.
 No self-respecting school or church fete would be complete without a Vetkoek stall.